 Watch the videos below to learn about these CFTR defects

 All the CFTR mutations that cause CF result in thick, sticky mucus

 There's one thing that remains the same across CF-causing CFTR protein defects—they all cause mucus in different parts of the body to thicken.
 Even if someone with CF doesn’t feel it, this mucus can cause damage from an early age.
 And although most people think of the lungs when they think of CF, other parts of the body are affected as well.

 Impact on the Lungs

-Thick, sticky mucus found in the airways of the lungs of someone with CF may cause symptoms such as wheezing, shortness of breath, and a persistent, phlegmy cough.
-This mucus builds up and can’t be cleared from the airways easily.
-The germs found in this mucus build up as well, causing infection, inflammation, and scarring.
+Thick, sticky mucus is found in the airways of the lungs and may cause symptoms such as wheezing, shortness of breath, and a persistent, phlegmy cough.
+This mucus buildup can’t be cleared from the airways easily.
+There is bacteria found in this mucus buildup as well, causing infection, inflammation, and scarring.

-The buildup of mucus and germs also leads to pulmonary exacerbations.
+People with bronchiectasis have airways that are scarred and widened, making it harder to clear mucus.
+It also makes it difficult for air to move into and out of the airways.
+The buildup of mucus and germs can also lead to pulmonary exacerbations.
 Most people with CF are familiar with pulmonary exacerbations as periods of time when symptoms get more severe and may require intravenous (IV) antibiotics or a hospital visit.
 The lung damage caused by pulmonary exacerbations may be permanent.

 Digestive System Impact